Skip to main content

 • Mountaineers on the Hill

-WHEN: Typically in April, pending the 2024 congressional calendar;
+WHEN: Typically in May, pending the 2025 congressional calendar

 Represent your home state and institution as you present your research to members of Congress in Washington, D.C.
-This is sponsored by the WVU Government Relations.
+This is sponsored by the WVU Government Relations and the WVU Research Office.
 It's your chance to interact with policy makers to discuss the importance of continuing to fund research opportunities for undergraduates.
 If you are a WVU student and are interested in applying for this opportunity, please email the Office of Undergraduate Research

 Other Presentation Opportunities